 The inner workings of our skin:

 The epidermis is the exterior layer of the skin.
-It acts as the protective shield.
+It acts as a protective shield.
 The outer most barrier of the epidermis is called the stratum corneum.
 The dermis contains the underlying tissue and includes your sweat glands and hair follicles.
 And the hypodermis is the deepest layer of connective tissue.

 What is a nanoparticle?